frankjmontero/Study-notes/JSHighlights.md

 ### **Global vs local variables.**

+**Global**.
+In a web page, global variables belong to the window object.
+Global variables can be used (and changed) by all scripts in the page (and in the window).

 It is possible to have both local and global variables with the same name.
 When you do this, the local variable takes precedence over the global variable.

 ```js